 The minimum trade profit percentage is used by the trade engine to determine the minimum price of sell orders.
 When a buy order has been filled, then the trade engine will attempt to sell the acquired funds with at least this percentage as profit (before GSMG fee).

 GSMG evaluates an optimum for this value by virtually running the trading model on the price data of the last 250 days for this market.
 It does this for various values of the minimum trade profit percentage.
-The changes in base currency during each run are recorded and are used to calculated a Sharpe ratio.
+The changes in base currency during each run are recorded and are used to calculate a Sharpe ratio.
 The minimum trade profit percentage that led to the largest Sharpe ratio is used by the bot if you enable this feature.

 To avoid a bull/bear bias, the price data is slightly tilted such that the price at the beginning of each run is the same as that at the end.
 The optimization is run on a daily basis and if an optimum could not be established, the minimum trade profit percentage defaults to 1%.